 - named pipes

 - unnamed pipes

 - signals

 - semaphores

-- shared memory
+- · shared memory

-- message queues
+- · message queues

 - Internet domain sockets

 - UNIX domain sockets

 The file and I/O software provides access to files and devices.
 The SLES Virtual File System (VFS) provides a consistent view of multiple physical file system implementations.
-There are three different types of file systems included in the evaluated configuration: the journalled file system ext3, CDROM File System ISO-9660 (read-only), and the proc file system. ext3 and ISO-9660 work of a physical medium (disk, CDROM).
+There are three different types of file systems included in the evaluated configuration: the journalled file system ext3, VFAT filesystem for the /boot partition on Itanium systems (mounted as read/writeable by root only), CDROM/DVD File System ISO-9660 (read-only), and the proc file system. ext3, VFAT, and ISO-9660 are file systems to be used on a physical medium (disk, CDROM).
 The proc file system does not represent or provide a physical data storage file system but is used as a configuration and monitoring interface to the kernel, provided by the kernel only in a running system. procfs also represents the abstraction of processes (tasks) being files.
+Processes / tasks are listed as files and directories containing live status information for each process in the system.
 Process access decisions are enforced by DAC attributes inferred from the underlying process' DAC attributes.